TelamonPegasus/sign-react/README.md

 In this application I am focusing on functionality of the application.

+### To Do

+- add ROLES to the employee data - only user or editor can modify the data
+- full validation for all forms
+- styled components
+- add CRUD functionality for an ADMIN (create, update, delete) subscribers but also add select with ROLES options

 ### Technologies used

 - React.js (Router v6, useForm hook & controllers, Yep for validation)